KYDO: History

-KSIQ in Brawley, California (1981-2009)
+KSIQ in Brawley, California (1981–2009)

 This station's history began on February 12, 1981, when a construction permit was issued, calling for a 50 kW station at 96.1 FM, licensed to Brawley.
 The station was assigned the KSIQ call letters on March 25 of that year.

 On September 10 of that year, KSIQ signed on.
 It aired a Top 40 format and was called "SI-96" (pronounced "SEE-96"), using the middle letters of its call sign.
 "SI" stood for the Spanish-language word for "yes."
 This was meant to attract the large Hispanic audience in the Imperial Valley and to have them interpret the name as "Yes-96."
 The station would later rebrand as Q96, using the last letter of its callsign.
-During its time in the Imperial Valley, the station's signal was heard as far west as Yuma, Arizona, and was also popular across the Mexico–United States border in Mexicali, a city of more than half a million people in the state of Baja California.
+During its time in the Imperial Valley, the station's signal was heard as far east as Yuma, Arizona, and was also popular across the Mexico–United States border in Mexicali, a city of more than half a million people in the state of Baja California.